Northside Health Careers High School: Academics

+Students enrolled in specialized CTE courses have opportunities to participate in clinical rotations off-campus, typically at local hospitals in the South Texas Medical Center.
+In addition, students also have the opportunity to earn current industry based certifications.
+This allows students to develop advanced clinical skills necessary for employment in the healthcare industry, as well as continued education in health careers.

+In addition to medical CTE courses, HCHS offers nearly 30 Advanced Placement and Pre-AP courses for students to take.

+Students at HCHS also have access to many opportunities for internships, including those in medical, research, dental, pharmaceutical, or related career fields.

 Athletics

 HCHS does not have a football, basketball, baseball or volleyball team.
 HCHS does compete against other schools in golf, tennis, aquatics, bowling, track, and cross country, which HCHS considers "lifetime" sports.
 The school does compete in 6A classification competitions despite its 3A status, but being a 3A school they perform on a 6A level.
 The Health Careers athletic department has 1 state title that was won by the girls bowling team in 2019.

 Accolades

-HCHS is a nationally recognized school, having been named a National Blue Ribbon School for the 1990–1991 academic year.
-HCHS is also a Texas Education Agency(TEA) Exemplary campus, and has received the Gold Performance Acknowledgment (from the TEA).
-In addition, educators at HCHS have also been recognized at the state and national level for excellence in education.
-In addition, since 1997, long time volunteer and resident statistician Dr. Joe Ward has run the Biostatistics Research Club.
-Dr. Ward's commitment to the Northside Independent School District and HCHS has recently been recognized with the naming of Dr. Joe Ward Elementary School in his honor.

-In 2004, Latin teacher Mr. Clyde Lehmann was named as a recipient of the $25,000 prize from the Milken Award Foundation.